Your child's doctor has prescribed medicine in the form of eye drops for your child's eyes. This page explains how to give eye drops to your child.

 - Check the expiry date on the drops bottle.
 An expiry or expiration date is the date that a medicine should be thrown away.
 Ask the pharmacist how long you can use the drops once you open the bottle.

 - If you are not sure which eye the drops are for, ask the pharmacist.

 Before you put in the eye drops

-When putting in eye drops, always watch your child closely.
+- When putting in the eye drops, always watch your child closely.

 How to put in eye drops

-Position the bottle above the eye the drops are to go in.
+- Position the bottle above the eye that needs the drops.

-If your child can follow instructions, ask him to close his eyes gently and look up.
+- If your child can follow instructions, ask them to close their eyes gently and look up.
 This helps the medicine work better.
 Closing the eye tightly or blinking more than usual will remove the medicine.

 - Put the cap back on the bottle of eye drops.

 - Wash your hands again with soap and water and dry them well.